 Years ago, I discovered that I needed an easier way to transmit CW info during contests.
 After a brief search, I decided to get a keyboard keyer kit from Jackson Harbor Press.
 I built the kit and it worked wonderfully

 A full-sized keyboard didn't fit very well on my radio desk.
-Thus, I bought a miniature keyboard at a travelling computer show.
+Thus, I bought a miniature keyboard at a traveling computer show.
 It was inexpensive and fit my desk well.
 I plugged it into the keyer, fired it up, and lost the 15M band to noise.
 A quick check revealed that the new keyboard was spewing RFI on every band; effectively eliminating 15M and limiting reception in many areas of the remaining bands.

 This led to the solution described in this article: